monty1289/web-2022/README.md

 ### Local Deployment

-To run a local server, you must first this comand below in your terminal to recieve all the node files
+To run a local server, you must first this command below in your terminal to receive all the node files
 ```
 npm install
 ```

-Once files are installed run this comand in terminal
+Once files are installed run this command in terminal
 ```
 npm start
 ```